 - TD Bank is the only card on our list that offers a welcome bonus.
 It may seem meager at $75, but as you can see on the chart, flashy welcome bonuses and APR offers are hard to find in this card category.
 If you’re looking for that type of reward, you should read our roundups of the best credit card welcome bonuses or best 0% credit cards.

 - Are you bringing a balance over from a previous credit card?
-The TD Bank card is one of the best options for you in this category with a 15-month 0% APR period.
+The TD Bank card is one of the best options for you in this category with a introductory APR period.
 However, the Citi Double Cash is probably your best choice out of the 2% cards for that.
-It offers an 18-month period of 0% APR on balance transfers, which is among the best in that card category.
+It offers an introductory APR offer on balance transfers, which is among the best in that card category.

 - If cell phone protection is important to you, the SoFi card and the Fifth Third card are the only 2% cash back cards that offer it.
 Clark says this is a better way to protect your cell phone than paying for insurance through your wireless provider, so this factor may make this card worth considering.